Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 The simplest way to start building your character in the early game is to decide what kind of armor you want to wear (light, medium, or heavy) and choose your main source of damage: fast attacks, strong attacks, or signs.

-I also prefer taking Delusion in the Signs tree early on because it will unlock new conversation options, which is more immersive, gives extra experience, and allows you to sometimes avoid conflict.
+I also prefer taking Delusion in the Signs tree early on because it will unlock new conversation options, which is more immersive, gives extra experience, and allows you to save gold and avoid fighting.

 Later on, you can transition this setup into one of the full-fledged builds discussed below.